-JWST's Fine Guidance Sensor (FGS) provides data for science attitude determination, fine pointing and attitude stabilization using guide stars in the JWST focal plane.
-Performance for absolute pointing and image motion is predicted on the JWST Pointing Performance page.
+JWST's Fine Guidance Sensor (FGS) provides data for science attitude determination, fine pointing, and attitude stabilization using guide stars in the JWST focal plane.
+Absolute pointing and image motion performance is predicted on the JWST Pointing Performance page.

 JWST's Fine Guidance Sensor (FGS) is a near-infrared (NIR) camera residing in the Integrated Science Instrument Module (ISIM).
 It has a passband from ~0.6 to 5.0 μm and operates at a temperature of ~37 K, similar to near-infrared science instruments.
 The FGS has two channels, each with 2.3′ × 2.3′ field of view (FOV).

 - to identify and acquire a guide star, measure its position in one of the two guider channels, and provide this data to the JWST attitude control subsystem (ACS) for attitude determination.

 to provide fine pointing data to the ACS for attitude stabilization.
 The FGS can provide this data for both fixed target pointings and for moving target observations.